mbkorkusuz/image_filter/README.md

 - Make sure you have the corresponding opencv libraries in your project.

-    - For android copy the opencv library folder into source directory.
+    - For android copy the opencv library folder into source folder.
-    - For ios copy the opencv2.framework folder to ios directory
+    - For ios copy the opencv2.framework folder to ios folder

+    - Notice that AI process is actually simulation.
+And for it is to be run correctly run the python script "edge_api.py" in the source folder

 ---